 The first argument should be a JSON array.
 The second argument is an integer indicating the rank (0 based conforming to general json usage) of the element to delete.
 For example:

-select Json_Array_Delete(Json_Array(56,3.1416,'foo',NULL),1) Array;
+select Json_Array_Delete(Json_Make_Array(56,3.1416,'foo',NULL),1) Array;